Max Rayne: Rayne Foundation

 As Rayne had judged, the opportunities offered in the post-war period of booming reconstruction led to substantial business success and when, in 1962, he set up the Rayne Foundation and endowed it with a substantial shareholding in his companies, he created a well funded and influential charitable institution.

 Although acting through the foundation, Rayne took a close personal interest in the causes it supported.
 He was soon on the governing bodies of most of the London teaching hospitals, where his business skills were highly valued, and prominent Jewish charities.
-In 1964 Darwin College, Cambridge, was founded with support from the Rayne Foundation and a personal donation from Rayne himself, and this is acknowledged by the college in two notable ways: Firstly, on the college's coat of arms, which impales Rayne's coat of arms alongside that of the Darwin family.
+In 1964 Darwin College, Cambridge, was founded with support from the Rayne Foundation and a personal donation from Rayne himself, and this is acknowledged by the college in two ways: Firstly, on the college's coat of arms, which impales Rayne's coat of arms alongside that of the Darwin family.
 Secondly, the central building to the college is named the Rayne Building.
-Today, however, he is mostly remembered for his support for the arts: music, ballet, painting and the theatre.
+He also supported music, ballet, painting and the theatre.
 He was chairman of the board of the National Theatre from 1971 until 1988 and so oversaw its move from the Old Vic to the present building in 1976.

-Rayne was knighted in 1969 and made a life peer as Baron Rayne, of Prince's Meadow in the County of Greater London, on 2 August 1976.
+Rayne was knighted in 1969 and made a life peer as Baron Rayne, of Prince's Meadow in Greater London, on 2 August 1976.
 He was also created a Chevalier of the Légion d'Honneur in 1973, later promoted to Officier.

 In 2007, using money from the Rayne Foundation, the Hand in Hand School, a bilingual school located in Jerusalem was founded to teach Arabs and Jews alongside each other.